mshmsh5000/northstar/documentation/authentication.md

 # Authentication

 We handle authentication using __OAuth 2__, an [open standard](https://tools.ietf.org/html/rfc6749) for authorization.
-OAuth allows us to issue access tokens (so a user's credentials don't need to be sent with every request) and refresh tokens (so that a user's credentials do not need to be stored on a device).
-It also allows us to restrict abilities of different clients based on scopes (so that, for example, internal tools like [Aurora](https://aurora.dosomething.org/auth/login) can delete users, but an "external" application like the mobile app cannot).
+OAuth allows us to issue access tokens (so a user or machine's credentials don't need to be sent with every request) and refresh tokens (so that a user's credentials do not need to be stored to re-authorize later).
+Most importantly, Northstar access tokens can be used to make requests to _any_ other DoSomething.org service!

+__Here's the tl;dr:__ If a user is logging in to an application and making requests, use the [Authorization Code grant](endpoints/auth.md#create-token-authorization-code-grant) to request an access & refresh token for them.
+If you're performing requests as a "machine" (not as a direct result of a user's action), use the [Client Credentials Grant](endpoints/auth.md#create-token-client-credentials-grant).

 ### Clients
 When requesting an authentication token, credentials for a valid **client application** must be included.
 This includes a client ID